 The inbound marketing methods covered earlier in this article are great for bringing in local businesses, HOAs, and townhouses as clients where your point of contact is usually the business owner or association manager.
 These will primarily be smaller office complexes, retail shops, strip malls, local restaurants, banks and other service businesses.
 Being as many of them are small business owners themselves, both parties have similarities in which they both own companies and understand business ownership, versus the person that may just be an account manager for a large property management company.
 Which means that as long as your company provides great service, you can expect to retain them for the long haul, versus the RFP bid process where you could lose accounts after just one year even if your work was flawless.

 Based on your current fleet of equipment and what is in your budget for expansion, use what is presented in this article as a guide to see what marketing methods you want to employ to get more snow removal clients for your company.
-If you have questions or would like to talk with us about growing your business using the internet, schedule a strategy session today!
+If you would like to talk with us about growing your snow removal business using the internet, schedule a strategy session today!

 See how your website stacks up (with no obligation!)